johnhansengit/zeropercent/README.md

 #### **_To Do_**
+- in place detail, show associated products and unassociated products

 - content for Home page

 - have recipes, products, experiences pages, with add options at the top of each one? and different databases?